Notifications

 Dr. William Cochrane

-After 10 years at the helm of Connaught, Dr. Cochrane took on new challenges as President of W.A.
+After 10 years at the helm of Connaught, Dr. Cochrane took on new challenges as president of W.A.
 Cochrane and Associates.
 His unique blend of medical and entrepreneurial skills has helped many scientists move their biomedical research from the lab to commercial applications.
-Dr. Cochrane also advised the Canadian government on biotechnological advances and technology transfer, contributing to the creation of the first Canadian Strategy for Biotechnology, and the establishment the Alberta Heritage Foundation for Medical Research.
+Dr. Cochrane also advised the Canadian government on biotechnological advances and technology transfer, contributing to the creation of the first Canadian Strategy for Biotechnology and the establishment of the Alberta Heritage Foundation for Medical Research.

-While some might see his careers as a doctor and entrepreneur as being disparate, Dr. Cochrane described them as being dependent on one’s ability to ‘deal with people and keep the team balanced’, adding that his greatest satisfaction ‘comes from being connected to the success of others.’
+While some might see his careers as a doctor and entrepreneur as being disparate, Dr. Cochrane described them as being dependent on one’s ability to "deal with people and keep the team balanced," adding that his greatest satisfaction came "from being connected to the success of others."

 Dr. Cochrane died in 2017.

 Family and colleagues remember Dr. Cochrane as an avid learner.
-He loved challenging others and being challenged and engaged in professional development beyond retirement.
+He loved challenging others and being challenged, and he engaged in professional development beyond retirement.
 He was always on the move and loved to travel because he believed in empathy and understanding a broad range of perspectives locally, nationally and internationally.
-Dr. Cochrane had a unique ability to envisage change and used his continuous learning to always make those changes into a reality for the better.
+Dr. Cochrane had a unique ability to envisage change and used his continuous learning to improve society.

 Contact